Lomray-Software/consistent-suspense/README.md

 React `useId()` doesn't return a stable ID when used inside `<Suspense>`.
 This is a huge problem that slows down the development of libraries for concurrent mode in React.
 [Read related issue.](https://github.com/facebook/react/issues/24669)

-Another problem is the synchronization of the client and server when streaming html.
+Another problem is the synchronization state of the client and server when streaming html.
 This package also helps to analyze suspense chunks.

 ## Getting started